bytefish/bytefish.de/blog/outbox_events_postgres_dotnet.md

 Now that we have decoupled Application and Authorization, we are distributed.
 It's 100% certain either of the services will be down.
-The approach of writing relation tuples to both the application database and OpenFGA database will fail.
-This can lead to inconsistencies, and these inconsistencies will be very, very painful to debug.
+The approach of writing relation tuples to both the application database and OpenFGA database without any kind of distributed transaction will fail.

-I can feel the angry customer breathing down my neck.
+It's probably not obvious at the beginning, but this will lead to inconsistencies and these inconsistencies will be very, very painful to debug.
+I can feel the angry customer breathing down my neck, and so should you.

 This problems is commonly known as a "Dual Write Problem".
 A "Dual Write" occurs, when you are changing data in (at least) two distinct systems, without having a shared transaction.
 In our case it occurs, when